jlcostumero/Eight-Queens-Solution-Generator/README.md

-# Eight Queens Problem Solution Generator
+# N Queens Problem Solution Generator

 This is a simple Javascript code embedded in html that generate <b>one</b> solution for [the eight queens problem](https://en.wikipedia.org/wiki/Eight_queens_puzzle) for any N x N dimension boards.